alexandreroman/tkg-terraforming-vsphere/README.md

 A default configuration for the management cluster has been generated in the file `.config/tanzu/tkg/clusterconfigs/mgmt-cluster-config.yaml`.
 You may want to edit this file before creating the management cluster.

-You may also have to [adjust the correct BOM file](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-mgmt-clusters-deploy-cli.html#set-the-tkgbomcustomimagetag-6) in case you're using a TKG patch release.

 Create the TKG management cluster:
 ```bash